 Do you know the ins and outs of how DNS can be used to secure your users?
 Attend our next live demo to see Cisco Umbrella in action.

 About Cisco Umbrella

 Cisco Umbrella uses the internet’s infrastructure to stop threats over all ports and protocols before it reaches your endpoints or network.
-Using statistical and machine learning models to uncover both known and emerging threats, Umbrella proactively blocks connections to malicious destinations at the DNS and IP layers.
+Using statistical and machine learning models to uncover both known and emerging threats, Umbrella proactively blocks connections to malicious destinations at the DNS layer.
 And because DNS is a protocol used by all devices that connect to the internet, you simply point your DNS to the Umbrella global network, and any device that joins your network is protected.
 So when your users roam, your network stays secure.